gatewayd-io/gatewayd/README.md

 2023-02-06T 20:20:32+01:00 INF GatewayD is running pid=9566
 ```

 As shown above in the console logs, the `gatewayd-plugin-cache` loads and exposes metrics over HTTP via `/tmp/gatewayd-plugin-cache.sock`.
 The metrics merger is started and collects, aggregates and relabels metrics from plugins, and merges them with metrics emitted from the core.
 It'll then expose those metrics over HTTP via `http://localhost:2112/metrics`.
 Ten connections are connected to the PostgreSQL on port 5432 and are put in the pool, ready to serve incoming connections from clients.
 Next, a connection health check is run to recycle connections when no authenticated client exists - This is to deal with timeout on the database server.
 When all the above is set up, GatewayD starts listening on port 15432.
 The clients can point to GatewayD's address and start working as before while GatewayD is proxying calls.
-If you run Redis, `SELECT` queries sent through GatewayD will end up being cached along with their response from PostgreSQL.
-The next time another client runs the same query, the response will be read from the cache and returned to the client, without touching server.
+If you run Redis, `SELECT` queries sent through GatewayD and their response from PostgreSQL are cached.
+The next time another client runs the same query, the response will be read from the cache and returned to the client, without touching the server.
 When done testing, you should be able to gracefully stop GatewayD using `CTRL+C`.
 In the above example, only one plugin, `gatewayd-plugin-cache`, is loaded, but GatewayD is perfectly capable of handling multiple plugins.